 If there is any evidence of commingling of the inheritance assets, it may be difficult, depending upon the reason for commingling and how long the assets were commingled, to argue that they are not marital assets.

 If you have received an inheritance — either before your marriage or during it — then it is a good idea to consult with a Bergen County divorce lawyer to understand the intricacies of this area of the law so that you can protect the inheritance from being categorized as marital property and subject to possible division.
 If your soon-to-be ex-spouse is disputing that an inheritance is your separate property, a skilled attorney will work to help you keep what is rightfully yours.

 Before or during marriage, consider protecting an inheritance by drawing up a prenuptial or postnuptial agreement.
 These agreements must be agreed to and signed by both parties and may help protect your inheritance should your spouse later dispute your claim that an inherited asset is yours alone.

 Contact Our Bergen County Divorce Lawyer for Help

 Divorce can be a costly, highly emotional process.
 When you are facing the possibility of giving away the property that you have spent a lifetime accumulating, it can be particularly difficult.
 Taking action and obtaining knowledge to protect your assets — including any inheritances that you have received is a prudent thing to do.

-At MR. Men’s’ Rights Divorce & Family Law of New Jersey by Schultz & Associates, we understand how challenging this process can be for our clients.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, we understand how challenging this process can be for our clients.
 We will aggressively advocate for your interests in a divorce case, especially when it comes to characterizing property and the division of assets.
-To learn more or to schedule a confidential initial consultation, call our firm at 201-654-4263 or email us at any time.
+To learn more or to schedule an initial confidential case evaluation, call our firm at (201) 880-9770 or reach out online.